With China a 'manipulator,' heightened pressure on Fed to ease

 A bigger rate cut, he said, would have helped the United States keep pace with China and other countries.

-The next day Trump announced new 10per cent tariffs on US$300 billion worth of Chinese imports starting on Sept.
-1.
+The next day Trump announced new 10 per cent tariffs on US$300 billion worth of Chinese imports starting on Sep 1.

 On Monday China let its currency weaken beyond the 7-yuan-per-dollar level for the first time in more than a decade.
 Beijing also stopped purchases of U.S. agricultural goods, inflaming a trade war that has roiled financial markets, disrupted supply chains and slowed global growth.